 Exactly two years later, Tony Esposito became the first goaltender in NHL history to record at least 30 wins for seven straight seasons, when the Blackhawks beat the St. Louis Blues 7-2.

 Ken Dryden played the final regular-season game of his career on April 4, 1979, and he became the first goaltender to win at least 30 games in each of his first seven NHL seasons.
-Shortly after leading the Canadiens to their fourth straight Stanley Cup, Dryden retires.
+Shortly after leading the Canadiens to their fourth straight Stanley Cup, Dryden retired.

 On April 4, 1998, Tom Barrasso became the first goaltender in Pittsburgh Penguins’ franchise history to record 200 wins with a 4-1 win at the Tampa Bay Lightning.
 He is second in team history with 226 wins, 149 behind all-time leader Marc-Andre Fleury.